MontoyaAndres/slack-clone/README.md

 # Slack chat clone

 This is an application which is inspiraded in the big software of online communication Slack.
-This app has the funtionality to create and login users who will can create workspeaces, channels and send text or multimedia messages which are going to send through real time.
+This app has the funtionality to create and login users who will can create workspaces, channels and send text or multimedia messages which are going to send through real time.

 <p align="center">
   <img src="http://i.imgur.com/CaT2ODt.gif">